weinkauf/TeXnicCenter-Manual/source/introduction.rst

 Document viewers that support TeXnicCenter's *inverse search* will allow to switch between the typeset document and the corresponding line in the source.

-TeXnicCenter's aim is to support unexperienced LaTeX users by providing most important LaTeX constructs via menu entries without the need to remember every command.
-Furthermore,  the execution of the LaTeX compiler and additional tools like MakeIndex and BibTeX is handled automatically: Users do not have to remember command-line parameters.
+TeXnicCenter's aim is to support unexperienced LaTeX users by providing shortcuts to important LaTeX command via menu entries.
+Furthermore, the execution of the LaTeX compiler and tools like MakeIndex and BibTeX is handled automatically.
 TeXnicCenter supports advanced LaTeX users as well by providing a powerful, fully customizable integrated development environment.

 .. index::
   inverse search